mixxxdj/manual/source/chapters/user_interface.rst

 *Hamster Style*.
 To adjust the crossfader to your style of mixing, go to :menuselection:`Preferences --> Crossfader`.

+The crossfader orientation sets the channel's crossfader orientation.
+It can be set to the left-side, right-side or center of the crossfader and it is unaffected by the :term:`crossfader`.

 .. hint :: Using the :ref:`AutoDJ <djing-auto-dj>` feature in Mixxx, you can
            automate the crossfade between the decks.